Skip to Content

 Overhead shot of the finished butternut squash casserole.
 One of my favorite baked butternut squash recipes: it’s easy and simple to make, perfect as a meatless dinner or side dish recipe great for Thanksgiving or Christmas.

-This recipe reheats beautifully or can be served cold as it is.
+This butternut squash casserole recipe reheats beautifully or can be served cold as it is.
 If making in advance, then store the roasted vegetables and cooked rice in an airtight container (separate or together, it doesn’t matter as long as you don’t add herbs) in the refrigerator.
 If you want to add extra ingredients, it’s best to add them after reheating.

-Butternut Squash Casserole Or Bake
+What makes this Butternut Squash Casserole healthy?

 Healthy Savory Butternut Squash Casserole With Sweet Potatoes and Rice (Vegan Gluten Free Recipe, Side Dish) #butternutsquash #casserole #glutenfree #vegan #sidedish